ideepcoder/BrokerWS/Docs/BrokerWS.md

 **This is a draft, any format,field,code is subject to change**

 ### https://www.amibroker.com/at/
-Kindly familiarize with AmiBroker Auto-Trading Interface describe here, as BrokerWS emulates the same design and flow.
-Repition of controller interface examples is ommitted here.
+Kindly familiarize with AmiBroker Auto-Trading Interface described here, as BrokerWS emulates the same design and flow.
+Repition of controller interface examples is omitted here.

 ### AFL usage
 Create object in your AFL file like this: